About our English Language Learning Program

 Genetie Ejigu-Laryea, MA

 Genetie has been an ESL instructor, administrator, and teacher trainer for over 30 years.
 She has a MA in teaching ESL and a second MA in Education.
-She has helped countless students of all ages and from diverse cultures to improve their fluency in English.
+She has helped countless students of all ages to improve their fluency in English.
 Genetie taught in an International School in Africa for 28 years.
 More recently, she has served as an Academic Advisor to international students in the US.
 She has taught students of all ages and skill levels, and brings a positive, creative approach to her instruction.

 Sharon Ferreira, BA